andyvroberts/apricot/DataZonesA.md

 ```
 <br>

-**Example Counterparty ER**
+**Example Counterparty ERD**
-The Counterparty dataset is a de-normalized combination of the following relational model, where a counterpary with two addresses, the counterparty details will be duplicated on a second record that contains the second address details.
+The Counterparty dataset is a de-normalized combination of the following relational model, where a counterpary with two addresses has duplicated details on a second record that contains the second address.

 ```mermaid
 erDiagram
     Counterparty ||..o{ Contact-Address : "has"
 ```

-**Example Payment ER**
+**Example Payment ERD**
-In another example, a consildated payment dataset models an exclusive-or relationship, always giving a one-to-one child for each payment, athough the ER model looks more complicated.
+In another example, a consildated payment dataset models an exclusive-or relationship, always giving a one-to-one child for each payment record, athough the ER model looks more complicated.
 The resulting consolidation is non-redundant but may have sparsely populated data elements.
 File width is not an issue.
 ```mermaid
 erDiagram
     Payment {enum payment-type}